burner-wallet/burner-wallet-2/README.md

   network ID (ex: '1' for mainnet, '100' for xDai).
 * `onAccountSearch: (callback: (query: string) => Promise<Account[]>) => void`: Provide a function
   to be called when the user types into an account input field.
 Used to suggest accounts to the user.
+* `onQRScanned: (callback: (qr: string, { actions }) => bool) => void`: Provide a function to be called when the user scans a QR code on the home page.
+The function is passed the text of the QR code and the "actions" object (see below).
+The function must return true if is taking an action based on the QR code. _Note: URLs on the wallet's current domain are automatically handled_

 ### Burner Plugin Props